aosabook/500lines/template-engine/chapter.md

 CodeBuilder lets us create a chunk of Python source code, and has no specific knowledge about our template engine at all.
-We could use it in such a way that three different functions were defined in the Python, and then `get_globals` would return a dict of three values, the three functions.
+We could use it in such a way that three different functions would be defined in the Python, and then `get_globals` would return a dict of three values, the three functions.
 As it happens, our template engine only needs to define one function.
 But it's better software design to keep that implementation detail in the template engine code, and out of our CodeBuilder class.

-Even as we're actually using it, to define a single function, having `get_globals` return the dictionary keeps the code more modular because it doesn't need to know the name of the function we've defined.
+Even as we're actually using it --- to define a single function --- having `get_globals` return the dictionary keeps the code more modular because it doesn't need to know the name of the function we've defined.
 Whatever function name we define in our Python source, we can retrieve that name from the dict returned by